eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 ## Overview

+Try EOS in [DUNE](https://github.com/AntelopeIO/DUNE) (Docker Utilities for Node Execution) if you do not want to install EOS binaries or have other types of installation restrictions.
+This approach, powered by Docker, provides developers with a personal container for the EOS blockchain management, smart contract development, and testing purposes.

 In this guide you will learn to use DUNE for basic smart contract development.
 You will learn to:
 * Launch a local EOS blockchain consisting of a single node
 * Create test accounts for smart contract deployment and use